Minnesota Conservator Duties

 - the funds that came into possession of the Conservator;

-- the funds that were spent for the Protected Person; and
+- the funds that were spent for the Person subject to conservatorship; and

-- the balance of the Protected Person’s funds.
+- the balance of the Person subject to conservatorship’s funds.

 The Minnesota Conservator’s attorney may be best suited to prepare such account reports.